waydan/regilite/README.rst

 - Only Predefined ``Field``\ s may be written to a ``Register``
 - Overlapping ``Field``\ s can be detected at compile-time
+- Fields may be parameterized to only accept enumeration values
+- Special fields (e.g. write-1-to-clear) are guarded against unintentional modification

 Copyright |copy| 2021 by Daniel Way